Vultra-Technologies/Devtop/README.md

 # By the Way

 Devtop is not like other Linux Desktops.
-You cannot just install it on any Debian-based distribution; You must Install on Vubuntu.
+You cannot just install it on any Debian-based distribution; You must Install on AgileOS.

 This is because Devtop does not come with any Software, and does not have its own repository you can download from.